 Politics and International Relations

-Applications are welcome in all the fields and disciplines for which we provide expert supervision.
-This year applications in the following subject areas are particularly encouraged: civil society / social movements, European public policy and governance, and political transition in Africa, Asia, Europe, and Latin America; critical approaches to the theory of international relations and practice of foreign policy; political theory and the history of ideas.
+We invite applications for Queen Mary Principal's Studentships for research in areas relating to any of our main research themes: civil society / social movements, British Politics, European public policy and governance; political transition in Africa, Asia, Europe, and Latin America; critical approaches to the theory of international relations and practice of foreign policy; contemporary political theory and the history of ideas.

 For further details please see: www.politics.qmul.ac.uk/research